Explicit Universal Bounds for Cumulants via Moments: Non-attainment and Comparison with a Unit-Circle Benchmark

+Since $M(0)=1$ and $M$ has no zeros in the simply connected disk $\abs{t}<\pi/2$, there exists an analytic branch of $\log M(t)$ there.
+Hence its Taylor series at the origin has radius of convergence at least $\pi/2$. \end{proof}

-\begin{remark} This analysis quantifies the ``information gap'' inherent in bounding cumulants using only the $n$-th absolute moment. \begin{itemize} \item The \textbf{theoretical limit} for unit-moment laws is governed by the radius $\pi/2 \approx 1.571$. \item Our \textbf{symmetric bound} corresponds to a radius $\rho_{\mathrm{sym}} \approx 1.317$. \end{itemize} The ratio $\eta = \rho_{\mathrm{sym}} / (\pi/2) \approx 0.838$ suggests that our combinatorial coefficients capture approximately $84\%$ of the optimal exponential rate.
-This efficiency loss is the unavoidable price of the two relaxations used in the proof: the \emph{product collapse} (\Cref{lem:product_collapse}), which discards the fine structure of lower-order moments, and the \emph{triangle inequality}, which ignores the algebraic cancellations characterizing cumulants.
-Bridging this gap would require multi-moment bounds that explicitly penalize the correlations between different orders $m_k$. \end{remark}
+\begin{remark} This comparison indicates the loss of information inherent in bounding cumulants using only a single absolute moment.
+The symmetric combinatorial rate $\rho_{\mathrm{sym}} \approx 1.317$ is below the Rademacher benchmark $\pi/2 \approx 1.571$.
+The gap reflects the loss caused by the two universal relaxations in the proof: the product collapse (\Cref{lem:product_collapse}), which discards the fine structure of lower-order moments, and the triangle inequality, which ignores the algebraic cancellations characterizing cumulants. \end{remark}